8.3.5 |

 are 'losing money' in the case of a rise in the general price

-level, so all of us are 'losing rights' when too many of them
+level, so people are 'losing rights' when too many of them

 are being claimed too readily relative to available theoretical